TV-Rename/Website/_manual/user.md

 *Default:* _**Empty Field**_

-Ticking "Automatic Folders:" will tell TV Rename to automatically create folders as needed within the Base Folder.
+Ticking "Automatic Folders:" will tell TV&nbsp;Rename to automatically create folders as needed within the Base Folder.

 *Default:* _**Ticked**_

 Completing "Base Folder:" starts the magic!
-The path to the base folder for "The Good Doctor" can be typed in the text box or filled in by browsing, but either way, now TV Rename knows about the location of the shows base folder in the Media Library all the "really useful" stuff can begin!
+The path to the base folder for "The Good Doctor" can be typed in the text box or filled in by browsing, but either way, now TV&nbsp;Rename knows about the location of the shows base folder in the Media Library all the "really useful" stuff can begin!

 The "Folder per season" tick box and "base name:" text box go together.
-If the tick box is un-ticked TV Rename will assume that all the files related to "The Good Doctor" reside in the base folder, if the box is ticked and a name is provided then TV Rename assumes there are sub folders for each season and will create them if "Automatic Folders: is ticked.
+If the tick box is un-ticked TV&nbsp;Rename will assume that all the files related to "The Good Doctor" reside in the base folder, if the box is ticked and a name is provided then TV&nbsp;Rename assumes there are sub folders for each season and will create them if "Automatic Folders: is ticked.

 | *Defaults:* | "Folder per season" | _**Ticked**_ |
 | | "Base name:" | _**"Season"**_ |